 Last is the anestrus stage, which lasts four or five months until the next cycle.
-This particular time is usually the best time to spay your Rottie if she will not be used for breeding.
+This particular time is usually the best time to spay your Rottie if she is not used for breeding.

 When you have an idea of whether your dog is at a phase where she may become pregnant, you can take the necessary precautions.
-If your female will be bred, you know when it will be a good time to breed her and ensure a successful pregnancy.
+If your female is bred, you know when it will be a good time to breed her and ensure a successful pregnancy.

 Are There Health Risks to a Rottweiler Having Heat Cycles?

 According to the American College of Veterinary Surgeons, pyometra is a serious vaginal infection that can occur in dogs.
 The infection is bacterial, although hormones help influence the spread.